April 29, 2019

 Changing our behavior, habits, attitude, or any aspect of our lives can be a challenge.
 I am not writing as an expert on this subject as I have the same struggles as everyone else with change.
 However, repeated awareness of changes we want to make is one strategy to move us closer to making that change; for example, your dental hygienist reminding you to floss.
 Effective?

-Mary, a patient of mine, is an adult who has had issues with… (Read More)
+Mary, a patient of mine, is an adult who has… (Read More)

 March 11, 2019